Auburn Bulletin 2024-2025

 • LANDRUM, HEATH, Instructor

-• LEE, KANG BOK, Associate Professor
+• LEE, KANG-BOK, Associate Professor

-• PARADICE, DAVID, Harbert Eminent Scholar
+• PARADICE, DAVID, Harbert Eminent Scholar and Acting Associate Dean for Academic Affairs

 • QI, KANGKANG, Assistant Professor